Who has to get Workers Compensation coverage?

 There's also a rather unique situation in Illinois that

-the courts have created with a
+the courts have created

 series of decisions that particularly affect contractors